More Valley Cats: Fun, Games and New Friends

 Dear Gretchen,

 I just finished the whole "Valley Cats" book.
 It was amazing.
 Is this book really Real?
 Chapter 14 was funny because the yellow lab Lucy was caught in the zucchini leaves!
 Rock-a-bye-kitty was funny too because when big Tim and the two cats went fishing and they caught a big fish.
+The book was great.
+I really enjoyed it.
+I would like to meet you sometime.

 A. Stephenson, almost 9, Oshkosh, Wisconsin